pepstock-org/Charba/README.md

  * enable multiple fonts on the label and inner label annotations configuration for multiple lines content.
  * enable multiple colors on the label and inner label annotations configuration for multiple lines content.
  * add `beforeDraw` and `afterDraw` hook options to all annotations configuration.
+ * add `init` option to all annotations configuration in order to define the init animation of the annotation elements.

 License
 -------